 Digital programmes are available to download for free.
 Simply look for the QR codes around the theatre foyer to download your copy, or view online.

-In an effort to reduce our print output, printed programmes will not be available for performances in Act 1.
-Further details about Act 2 programmes will be available closer to the season commencing.
+In an effort to reduce our print output, printed programmes will not be available for performances in our 2021 season.

 What if I need to use a headset for hearing assistance?
 How are they being cleaned?

 Headsets will be available to loan as usual.
 They are sanitised after each use and provided to you in a sealed packet.
 Simply ask one of our staff members at the check-in Welcome Desk as you enter Southbank Theatre.